3x Women’s World Longboard Champion, Activist, Writer, Speaker

 I was born April 23, 1977 in Huntington Beach, California, to Craig Schumacher and Jeannette Prince.
 Both my parents loved to surf and met in the water at Newport River Jetties in the mid-1970s.
-My mom surfed pregnant with me until she was 8 months pregnant, shifting from a surfboard to a mat when paddling on a board became too difficult.
+My mother surfed pregnant with me until she was 8 months along, shifting from a surfboard to a mat when paddling on a board became too difficult.

 I am a three-time Women’s World Longboard Champion (2000, 2001, 2010), Women’s Longboard Pipeline Pro Champion (2009), and two-time ASP North American Champion (2008, 2009).
 From late 2001 to 2005, I went on sabbatical from competition, surfing in only two events from 2005 to 2007.
 I returned officially to longboard competition in 2008 to win the Linda Benson Roxy Jam at Cardiff, California.
-I have not surfed in competition since boycotting the ASP World Tour in 2011.
+I ceased competing altogether after boycotting the ASP World Tour in 2011.

-I have refused sponsorship (or brand “ambassadorship”) in general, intentionally bucking a trend entrenched in many sports in order to have the freedom to speak my mind on social issues, such as persistent gender disparity, homophobia, the impacts of consumer culture, and other important social issues in and around surfing and sports in general.
-I have written various articles addressing these issues that have been published in The Inertia, The Guardian, and elsewhere.
+I have chosen to use my platform as a world class athlete to create positive social impact in and around persistent gender disparity, homophobia, the impacts of consumer culture, and other important social and environmental issues in and around surfing and sports in general.
+I have written various articles addressing these issues that have been published in The Inertia, The Guardian, The Surfers Journal, and elsewhere.

 A Brief History of Us